Human Connection: Impact Kits 2019

 Far too many veterans are experiencing homelessness in our community.
 They can lack access to even the most basic resources and supplies, and many are living without much of any human connection.

-That’s why this past Veteran’s Day more than 100 people came together to build 400 “Impact Kits,” distribute them to the people most in need throughout our community, and learn how to answer the question, “How can I help?”
+That’s why this past Veteran’s Day more than 100 people came together to build 400 “Kits de impacto,” distribute them to the people most in need throughout our community, and learn how to answer the question, “How can I help?”

 Both KOIN y KPTV put together a pair of fantastic spotlights about the event and spoke with some of the volunteers who donated their time to try to make life a little easier for their fellow community members.